0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Setting file permissions

-You run the node with a docker-compose service from the folder `/opt/pbc-mainnet` with user:group `1500:1500`.
+You run the node from the folder `/opt/pbc-mainnet` with user:group `1500:1500`.

 !!!
 Warning "Correct restrictions on file permissions are imperative for security"